samjamead/samjamead.github.io/posts/quotingcunliffe.md

 ---
-title: "Quoting Asimov"
+title: "Quoting Cunliffe"
-date: "2023-03-13"
+date: "2022-09-14"
 type: "Quote"
-quote: "Never let your sense of morals prevent you from doing what is right."
+quote: "We are all brothers and sisters, because we are all the children of the tide. "
-attribution: "Salvor Hardin"
+attribution: "Tom Cunliffe"
 ---

-Never let your sense of morals prevent you from doing what is right.
+We are all brothers and sisters, because we are all the children of the tide.